trangqlds/github-actions-course/README.md

 - continue-on-error: true => this could be used to experiement.
 When using it, even if a job fails, sequential jobs will still succeed and the whole workflow still suceed.
 Check this https://github.com/trangqlds/github-actions-course/actions/runs/13609445505

 # Inputs and outputs
-- Input provide information to customize workflows and actions
+- Input provide information to customize workflows and actions:
+  * workflow_dispactch
+  * workflow-call: to build reusable workflow: need to provide inputs
+  * when creating a custom actions:
+3 types for inputs for triggers: boolean, choice (need to provide "options") and vafriable